kjvbrt/root2gltf/README.md

 Depends on JSROOT and Three.js.

-Uses also patched version of the `GLTFExporter.js` from Three.js and patched version of `phoenixExport.js` from [root_cern-To_gltf-Exporter](https://github.com/HSF/root_cern-To_gltf-Exporter).
+Uses also patched versions of the `GLTFExporter.js` from Three.js and `phoenixExport.js` from [root_cern-To_gltf-Exporter](https://github.com/HSF/root_cern-To_gltf-Exporter).